phoenix1886/public/NumpyNN/README.md

   layer consists of 2 neurons, while the second consists of 3 neurons and output layer is 1 neuron.
   * **cost_func_name**: string, cost function used (currently only 'logloss' is supported)
-  * **activation_functions**: list/tuple/string, if list or tuple, then represents separate function for each layer, otherwise string all layers use the same activation function
+  * **activation_functions**: list/tuple/string, if list or tuple, then represents separate function for each layer, otherwise string if all layers use the same activation function
   * **learning_rate**: float, learning rate for gradient descent
   * **n_iter**: int, max number of iterations for gradient descent
   * **verbose**: bool